+- ⇒ Product Definition If not conservatively assigned to a published factor, company specific factors or stochastic modeling is required

-- ⇒ Partial Withdrawal Provision
+- \Rightarrow Partial Withdrawal Provision

-- ⇒ Fund Class Disclose the process used to determine the single asset class that best represents the exposure for a contract.
+- \Rightarrow Fund Class Disclose the process used to determine the single asset class that best represents the exposure for a contract.
 If individual funds are mapped into prescribed categories, the process used to map the individual funds should be disclosed.

-- ⇒ Attained Age
+- \Rightarrow Attained Age

-- ⇒ Contract Duration
+- \Rightarrow Contract Duration

-- ⇒ Ratio of Account Value to Guaranteed Value
+- \Rightarrow Ratio of Account Value to Guaranteed Value

-- ⇒ Annualized Account Charge Differential from Base Assumptions
+- \Rightarrow Annualized Account Charge Differential from Base Assumptions

 - (ii) Derivation of Equivalent Account Charges

 - (iii) Derivation of margin offset

 - (iv) Disclosure of interpolation procedures and confirmation of node determination

 - 3) Disclosure, if applicable, of reinsurance that exists and how it was handled in applying published factors (For some reinsurance, creation of company-specific factors or stochastic modeling may be required.)

 - (a) Discuss how reserves before reinsurance were determined.

 - C) Alternative Factors based on Company-Specific Factors.

 - 1) Disclosure of requirements consistent with Published Factors, as noted in subsection B) above.

 - 2) Additional Requirements

 - (a) Stochastic analysis supporting adjustments to published factors should be fully documented.
 This analysis needs to be submitted when initially used and be available upon request in subsequent years.
 Adjustments may include:

 - (i) Contract design;

 - (ii) Risk mitigation strategy (excluding hedging); and

 - (iii) Reinsurance.

 - D) Stochastic Modeling.

 - 1) Assets

 - (a) Description including type and quality

 - (b) Investment & disinvestment assumptions

 - (c) Describe assets used at the start of the projection

 - (d) Source of asset data

 - (e) Asset valuation basis

 - (f) Documentation of assumptions

 - (i) Default costs

 - (ii) Prepayment functions

 - (iii) Market value determination

 - (iv) Yield on assets acquired

 - (v) Mapping and grouping of funds to modeled asset classes

 - (g) Hedging Strategy

 - (i) Documentation of strategy

 - (ii) Identification of current positions

 - (iii) Description on how strategy was incorporated into modeling

-- ⇒ basis risk, gap risk, price risk, assumption risk
+- \Rightarrow basis risk, gap risk, price risk, assumption risk

-- ⇒ Document the methods and criterion used to estimate the apriori effectiveness of the hedging strategy
+- \Rightarrow Document the methods and criterion used to estimate the apriori effectiveness of the hedging strategy

 - (iv) Documentation required for specific consideration raised in section A7.4).

 - (v) Documentation and certification required by section A7.5).

 - 2) Liabilities

 - (a) Product descriptions

 - (b) Source of Liabilities

 - (c) Grouping of contracts

 - (d) Reserve method and modeling (e.g., Working Reserves were set to CSV)

 - (e) Investment Reserves

-- (f) Describe how reinsurance was handled in the models, including how reserves gross of reinsurance were modeled
+- (f) Describe how reinsurance was handled in the models, including how reserves gross of reinsurance were modeled.

 - (g) Documentation of assumptions (i.e., list assumptions, discuss the sources and the rationale for using the assumptions).

 - (i) Premiums and subsequent deposits

 - (ii) Withdrawal, Lapse and Termination Rates

-- ⇒ Partial Withdrawal (including treatment of dollar-for-dollar offsets on GMDBs and VAGLBs, and Required Minimum Distributions)
+- \Rightarrow Partial Withdrawal (including treatment of dollar-for-dollar offsets on GMDBs and VAGLBs, and Required Minimum Distributions)

-- ⇒ Lapses / Surrenders
+- \Rightarrow Lapses / Surrenders

 - (iii) Crediting Strategy

 - (iv) Mortality

 - (v) Annuitization rates

 - (vi) Income Purchase rates

 - (vii) GMIB and GMWB Utilization rates

 - (viii) Commissions

 - (ix) Expenses

 - (x) Persistency Bonuses

 - (xi) Investment / Fund Choice

 - (xii) Revenue Sharing

 - (xiii) Asset Allocation, Rebalancing and Transfer Assumptions

-- ⇒ Dollar Cost Averaging
+- \Rightarrow Dollar Cost Averaging

+- (h) The section showing the assumptions used for lapse and utilization assumptions for contracts with guaranteed living benefits in the development of the Conditional Tail Expectation Amount, as described in section A9.7).

 - 3) Scenarios

 - (a) Description of scenario generation for interest rates and equity returns

-- (i) Disclose the number "n" of scenarios used and the methods used to determine the sampling error of the CTE(65) statistic when using "n" scenarios.
+- (i) Disclose the number "n" of scenarios used and the methods used to determine the sampling error of the

-- (ii) Time step of model (e.g., monthly, quarterly, annual)

-- (iii) Correlation of fund returns

-- (b) Calibration
+CTE(70) statistic when using "n" scenarios.